-Client was killed in an industrial accident and the case settled in suit for an amount in excess of one million dollars.
+The client was killed in an industrial accident and the case settled in a suit for an amount in excess of one million dollars.

 Client sustained soft tissue injuries and treated with the emergency room and physical therapy near Elijay Georgia after a bad head-on collision.
 Although her medical bills only came to $3,500.00, we were able to present a lost wages claim of over $3,000.00 and ultimately settled the case with for $15,000.00 with Liberty Mutual Insurance.

-Client was rear-ended in Dunwoody, Georgia and vehicle sustained only $2,300.00 in property damage.
-Client was diagnosed with a lumbar disc herniation 8 months later and had a microdiscectomy with just over $30,000.00 in medical bills.
+The client was rear-ended in Dunwoody, Georgia and vehicle sustained only $2,300.00 in property damage.
+The client was diagnosed with a lumbar disc herniation 8 months later and had a microdiscectomy with just over $30,000.00 in medical bills.
 The Insurance Carrier denied the claim and offered only $5,000.00.
-We filed suit and during discovery we proved that the surgeon would link the crash with the injury and ultimately settled the case for $115,000.00 when the client weighed the risks of the jury not relating the surgery due to a delay in reporting the radicular complaints.
+We filed suit and during discovery, we proved that the surgeon would link the crash with the injury and ultimately settled the case for $115,000.00 when the client weighed the risks of the jury not relating the surgery due to a delay in reporting the radicular complaints.

-Client struck in head on collision with her Ford Expedition totaled.
+Client struck in a head-on collision with her Ford Expedition totaled.
 She had emergency room bills of $3,400.00.
 Infinity insurance refused to pay more than $4,000.00 before trial.
-Trial verdict of $9,500.00 for the client because client was able to explain how she had to miss out on her 20th anniversary family reunion while laid up in a hotel bed in Florida due to the injuries.
+A trial verdict of $9,500.00 was obtained for the client because the client was able to explain how she had to miss out on her 20th-anniversary family reunion while laid up in a hotel bed in Florida due to the injuries.

-Rear End Collision caused by a driver insured with Grange insurance causing $5,000.00 in property damage.
-Client had $7,700.00 in medical bills and $2,100 in lost wages.
-Client chose to accept the last pre-suit offer for $20,000.00 despite the claim having a higher value in litigation.
+Rear-End Collision caused by a driver insured with Grange insurance causing $5,000.00 in property damage.
+The client had $7,700.00 in medical bills and $2,100 in lost wages.
+The client chose to accept the last pre-suit offer for $20,000.00 despite the claim having a higher value in litigation.

 In reading this article and trying to determine case values, you must always keep in mind the fact that there are frequently subtle differences in the facts of each case that can result in large value differences.
 That said, there is wisdom in large sampling of cases, so here we will break down settlements and verdicts in the hopes it helps to explain why a particular injury case has a particular value range.